St Mary and St Gabriel

 The bells range from a few hundredweight to the tenor bell which, with its headstock, weighs about three quarters of a ton.

-Most of us have watched our bell-ringers in action, not all of us are aware of the complex system existing up in the belfry which gives us the joyful sound.
+Many of us have watched our bell-ringers in action, although not all of us are aware of the complex system existing up in the belfry which gives us the joyful sound.

 Originally, church bells were rung by a simple pull which started them swinging.
 There was no method of varying the order in which they sounded.